 Is abuse always violent?

 No!
-Abuse is about control, and many abusers make a victim financially dependent on them.
+Abuse is about power and control, and many abusers make a victim financially dependent on them.
 For example:

 - Forbidding the victim to work or attend school.